 This Guideline is intended as a basis to support public sector agencies in the design and implementation of effective performance management and development systems.

-An online learning module, Implementing the Commissioner’s Guideline – Volunteers, has been developed to assist those who are responsible for public sector volunteer programs or who provide advice about managing volunteers.
-This module supports the Guideline of the Commissioner for Public Sector Employment: Volunteers.
+The online learning module, Implementing the Commissioner’s Guideline – Volunteers, has been developed to assist those who are responsible for public sector volunteer programs or who provide advice about managing volunteers.
+This module is currently under review.
+Contact email@example.com for further information.

 This Guideline is intended to support employees who are suffering from or escaping domestic/ family violence, by supporting them to maintain their employment and wages while taking action to break the cycle of domestic/family violence.